SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 # Example job scripts

-For details of terminology used one this page please see our
+For details of terminology used on this page please see our
 [jobs overview](../index.md).
 Correct
 [affinity settings](../affinity/index.md) are essential for good